michodgs25/Somerset-Trails/README.md

 # Somerset Trails
 ### Explore the west country's best trails, one step at a time.

 *Somerset is world famous for it's beautiful countryside and spectacular hill-top views with thousands of tourists flocking to visit the area every year.
-Somerset boasts trails such as the **Cheddar Gorge**, the **Weston Woods**, **Somerset Coastal path** and many more.*
+Somerset boasts trails such as the **Cheddar Gorge**, the **Exmoor national park**, **Somerset Coastal path** and many more.*

 ![Trails image](https://github.com/michodgs24/Somerset-Trails/blob/master/assets/images/logo/README.png)